IndulgeinDotNet/UtilityMaestro/README.md

 <img src="https://github.com/user-attachments/assets/2393e7dc-6e5a-4264-8f9d-8f23372bb00a" width="1000" height="267" alt="Utility Maestro Logo">

-**
 The current releases do not accurately reflect the actual state of the software in development.

+**4/20/2026-- debating on continuting the tool but under a different name...**

 --
-Update - February 3, 2026: The program has been discontinued as of October 2025.
+**Update - February 3, 2026: The program has been discontinued as of October 2025.
 The tool has been divided into multiple software components, including potentially harmful tools and network discovery tools.
 We will release the network discovery tools to the public.
 The exploit tools are request-only and are not available to the general public.  **

+Previous updates: